bhipple/autoit_tools/README.md

 AutoItTools
 ===========

-Functions and Utilities for basic AutoIt automation and development
+Functions and Utilities for basic AutoHotkey / AutoIt automation on Windows.